dantros/beginning_cpp/README.md

 # beginning_cpp

-This is a simple set of examples mean to aid beginners with C++ on Windows with CMake and Premake.
+This is a simple set of examples meant to aid beginners with C++ on Windows with CMake and Premake.

 ## Getting started